Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 ## Shoulder Buttons

-While the tuba isn't playing, and the drum looper isn't looping, pressing the shoulder buttons triggers drum samples, and holding the shoulder buttons retriggers drum samples at the rate set by the dpad.
+While the tuba isn't playing, and the drum looper isn't looping, pressing the shoulder buttons triggers drum samples, and holding the shoulder buttons retriggers drum samples at the rate set by the d-pad.

 | button 	| samples  |
 |-----------|----------|